Seoul: NKorea in worst economic contraction in 2 decades

-SEOUL, South Korea (AP) — South Korea says North Korea has suffered its worst economic contraction in more than 20 years due to international sanctions and bad weather.
-The Seoul-based Bank of Korea said Friday that North Korea’s economy shrank 4.1% last year from a year earlier.
-A bank statement said it’s the North’s second straight year of contraction and the worst performance since 1997, when the economy was estimated to have shrunk 6.5% in 1997.
+SEOUL, South Korea (AP) — North Korea suffered its worst economic contraction last year in more than two decades due to international sanctions and bad weather, South Korea’s central bank said Friday.

+The Seoul-based Bank of Korea said in a statement that North Korea’s economy shrank 4.1% last year from a year earlier.

+The statement said it was the North’s second straight year of contraction and the worst performance since 1997, when the economy was estimated to have shrunk 6.5%.
+In the mid-1990s, North Korea suffered a crippling famine that was estimated to have killed hundreds of thousands of people.

-The bank says its estimates are based on information provided by various South Korean government agencies.
+North Korea doesn’t publicly release data on its economy.
+The Bank of Korea said its estimates are based on information provided by various South Korean government agencies, including the Unification Ministry and the Korea Trade-Investment Promotion Agency.

 U.N. sanctions on North Korea were toughened after North Korea conducted high-profile nuclear and missile tests in recent years.
 Experts say bad weather conditions like a prolonged drought and a heat wave last year have devastated the North’s farm sector.